spikespaz-archives/archive-bundles/README.md

 # Tool Scripts

 Small scripts I write to automate things, that could help other people too.
 Maybe they just need to be saved for later, I push them here.

+You may find instructions for each tool in their respective directory.

 ## Index